htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     A required full path and executable for the Xen bootloader, if the kernel image includes a disk image.

-The following two macros affect the configuration of HTCondor where HTCondor is running on a host machine, the host machine is running an inner virtual machine, and HTCondor is also running on that inner virtual machine.
-These two variables have nothing to do with the **vm** universe.

-:macro-def:`VMP_HOST_MACHINE`
-    A configuration variable for the inner virtual machine, which specifies the host name.

-:macro-def:`VMP_VM_LIST`
-    For the host, a comma separated list of the host names or IP addresses for machines running inner virtual machines on a host.

 Configuration File Entries Relating to High Availability
 --------------------------------------------------------